peterdurham/code-boost/content/blog/node-express-setup/index.md

 }
 export default App;
 ```
-Try to run the `demo-client` application now while `demo-server` is running on port 5000 using
+Next run the `demo-client` application while `demo-server` is running (port 5000) using

 ```bash
 npm start
 ```

-### Connected
+### Applications Connected
 If you open the browser for your clientside application you will see that the message `"array of movies"` was sent from the `express` API.
 If you try typing in the name of a movie and submit you will be able to view the browser input in your already running `demo-server` terminal.
+The `demo-server` **Node** server is communicating with the `demo-client` **React** client.

 ## Next Steps - Database
 This tutorial was meant to be a basic introduction to how `Express` servers work, and how you can use them to setup APIs.
 There are numerous options you can use for databases including SQL and mongoDB.
 Check out this [full stack setup](https://code-boost.netlify.com/full-stack-react-node/) tutorial to create a `full-stack` application with **React** and **Node**.